 Arts and crafts houses are known to be inspired by nature.
 This is why the design gives enough room for natural light to penetrate into the house.
 Even with a two-story home of this style, you'll find that the staircase is located somewhere along an exterior wall, as opposed to being at the center of the house and thus blocking out light.

-Are Bungalows and Craftsman Style Homes the Same Thing?
+Are Bungalows and Craftsman Style Home Design the Same Thing?

 Buying a Craftsman-Style Home